-The Seder plate: Depending upon the size of the Passover table there will be at least one Seder plate.
-Each plate holds at least six ritual items including the shank bone, karpas, charoset, maror, and an egg.
-This plate is often heavily decorated, and displayed in a primary place within the home throughout the rest of the year.
+The Seder plate: Depending upon the size of the Passover table, you can have at least one Seder plate.
+Each plate holds at least six ritual items, including the shank bone, karpas, charoset, maror, and an egg.
+This plate is often heavily decorated and displayed in a primary place within the home throughout the rest of the year.

 Roasted lamb shank bone: A striking symbol of Passover is the roasted lamb shank bone —called the zeroah in Hebrew.
-The bone commemorates the lamb sacrifice made the evening that the ancient Hebrews fled Egypt.
-Zeroah, meaning “arm”, refers to the arm of the Lord, as He stretched out his arm to save the Jewish people from slavery.
+The bone commemorates the lamb sacrifice on the evening the ancient Hebrews fled Egypt.
+Zeroah, meaning “arm,” refers to the arm of the Lord, as He stretched out his arm to save the Jewish people from slavery.

 Roasted egg: The roasted egg, or the baytsah, stands in place of one of the traditional sacrificial offerings, which would have been performed in the days of the Second Temple.
-Many subscribe that this also represents, that in the heat of the fire, God’s people remain unscathed.
+Many subscribe that this also represents that God’s people remain unscathed in the heat of the fire.

-Maror: Referred to as the “bitter herb,” maror is a spicy root, that when eaten brings bring tears to the eyes.
+Maror: Referred to as the “bitter herb,” maror is a spicy root that brings tears to the eyes when eaten.
 This act refers to the bitterness the ancient Hebrews experience while living in Egypt.
 It is also a time for the modern-day Believer to reflect on bitter enslavements within themselves.

 Charoset: The opposite of the maror, charoset is a sweet and chunky applesauce filled with apples, nuts, wine, and cinnamon.
-Charoset not only signifies the mortar placed between the bricks created by the Hebrews while in slavery, and also reflects the goodness of God who is faithful to remove the bitter roots from our lives.
+Charoset signifies the mortar placed between the bricks created by the Hebrews while in slavery and also reflects the goodness of God, who is faithful to remove the bitter roots from our lives.

 Karpas: Karpas is a green vegetable and is typically replaced with Parsley at the contemporary table.
 A small vile of saltwater sits nearby, and the karpas is dipped into it several times throughout the meal.
 Dipping food was considered a luxury in ancient times.
 This act symbolizes new life as we walk out of slavery into the promised land.

-Chazeret: The chazeret is a second bitter herb and has the same meaning as the maror.
+Chazeret: The chazeret is a second bitter herb with the same meaning as the maror.